meteorlxy/configs/packages/eslint-config-prettier-typescript-react/README.md

-# ESLint Config for Typescript + React.js with Prettier
+# ESLint Config for TypeScript + React.js with Prettier

 ## Install